test 33

-Providing benefits to employees’ domestic partners operates differently to provide benefits to legal spouses and dependents.
+Providing benefits to employees’ domestic partners operates differently than providing benefits to legal spouses and dependents.
 Employers have to calculate the domestic partners ‘imputed income’.
 If you don’t know how to do that, don’t worry—we’ve prepared this guide explaining everything you need to know.

 When is a domestic partner treated like a spouse?